-What’s really important I find myself saying a lot is that often if I’m standing in a home with a client or potential client looking to quote or discuss a plan or some designs, you need to leverage off our ability, history and skillset around.
+What’s really important I find myself saying a lot is that often if I’m standing in a home with a client or potential client looking to quote or discuss a plan or some designs, you need to leverage off our ability, history, and skillset around.
 What I said they see through walls.
 It’s a bit of a take on words there.
-But the reality is with 20 years of experience, of being in all kinds of different situations, and I could tell you we’re probably four or five thousands of projects deep now.
+But the reality is with 20 years of experience, of being in all kinds of different situations, and I could tell you we’re probably four or five thousand of projects deep now.
 Our ability to see and forecast those potential issues, the squeaky floor or the deep in a room, the ceiling that drops the damage in an area that, you know what they should not be watering that area is not backing onto a shower.

 Also, you really need to tap into our sixth sense in regards to seeing that.
-Assuming some of your listeners are seasoned renovators, but I’m assuming too many may not be and you really trust me, you need to be at a trust in that advice and you really need to get a sand out first.
+Assuming some of your listeners are seasoned renovators, but I’m assuming too many may not be and you really trust me, you need to be at trust in that advice and you really need to get sand out first.
 Does that builder have that 6th sense and ability to notice what I don’t?
 And I’ll be honest, I’m confident in saying things most builders don’t.

 That again, just because it’s what we do every day.
 We don’t just do this sometimes we dodged one or two a year.
 We just sit in this space every day.
 I’m happy to fly our flag.
 But more importantly, generally speaking, to your students and listeners around the country, you need to be quite direct in questioning your builders to make sure you’re comfortable with your interpretation of their experience.
 They will tell you what you need that they think you want to hear, but you need to make sure they’re bringing progressive answers or raising items that may be the last builder didn’t say or things that you hadn’t yet seen or thought of.
 I look quite funny sometimes walking through the house.
 I bounce around checking the floor and I will go into areas that others may not.

 For me, I see myself in my duty doing the right thing by listening to enough information from my client, triggering enough questions or thoughts.
-We can both have two way conversations about maybe how something could be approached or done or finished.
+We can both have two-way conversations about maybe how something could be approached or done or finished.
 It might be reflected upon your budget or not?
 They might be those hidden nasties that we need to deal with upfront from a cost point of view so that they are affected into a scope of work.

-It may be understanding, but that then extends into my method or our ethos in regards to kind of conscious decision making, too.
+It may be understanding, but that then extends into my method or our ethos in regards to a kind of conscious decision-making, too.
 And it might be your own choice of finishers, it could be a budgetary concern, it could be structural.
 It could be something that they’ve never thought of before but I guess what we’ve got it this way we can manage.
 We really like to be quite forward, I know I am.
 I probably spend more time with clients at that early stage because of that opportunity to present different options and ease, so that ultimately and I’m sure you also would be an advocate for it.
-By the time you’re coming to fix quotes and contracts, it’s very clear there’s no areas and ever had the opportunity to be informed and work through those choices if they’re available.
+By the time you’re coming to fix quotes and contracts, it’s very clear there’s no areas, and ever had the opportunity to be informed and work through those choices if they’re available.
 Ultimately by that stage, the client knows exactly what they’re doing.
 And I presented some good options and the build is very clear on what needs to be done.

-Bernadette: Actually, I’m just gonna go somewhere really random right now.
+Bernadette Janson: Actually, I’m just gonna go somewhere really random right now.
 It must’ve been the fact that we were gonna be talking today.
 I had this dream last night.
 We’ve been planning a renovation on our place.
 I had a dream that we actually did it and that we engaged a builder without getting any quote or anything.
 I was really concerned about the kitchen because I wanted to see what he had planned for the kitchen and he gave me the plan and it was a tapestry.
 Then I saw that he’d already done the kitchen and I’m having 40 fits because he’s done all this random stuff.
 He’s got a bottle on the floor that’s like fake parquetry.
 I woke up in a cold sweat.

 With that passing thing, it’s always a dilemma at your level that you’re operating that it might not be such an issue for us it’s always a dilemma.
 Do you get them get fixed price quotes or are there times when that’s like, I always think if you’re going for a fixed price quote, they’re gonna build in danger money.
 Are there times when you know that’s not the best way to go forward?
 What’s your view on that?